powercodeacademy/phrg-nitro-final-project/README.md

 There may be 3 different ways to accomplish a goal in Nitro.
 To decipher which coding approach may be the best to mimic, you have to ask.
 Lean on you instructor, TAs, and your team when the best way to make an addition is not clear.

 One such example is functional components versus class components in React.
-Both exist in Nitro, but functional components are now the better and official way to write React (in Nitro and the React community).
+Both exist in Nitro, but functional components are now the better and official way to write React (in both Nitro and React communities).

-## Requirements
+## General Requirements

-TODO: Instructions about getting Tier 1 query from instructor.
-Also, whatever instructions are need about general placement of code.
-Is there a branch they should branch off of?
-Will this go into DevDocs?
-Should DevDocs be modified before this is started?
+As mentioned, your final project will not be a standalone codebase.
+Instead, it will be a Pull Request (PR) opened up against the `nitro-web` repository.
+Your PR should follow all best PR conventions:

+### Github Pull Request Requirements

+- Accurate PR title
+- Correct team label as well as correct use of WIP label
+- Detailed PR summary that includes:
+1. Detailed complete sentences and paragraphs explaining your additions
+1. Multiple screenshots of your additions (displaying all different states of use)

+Each tier of the project has different demands.
+However, there are some universal requirements that apply throughout all tiers (and all developmetn work you do ever do in Nitro).

-### For all tiers
+### Requirements for all tiers

 - All React code must strictly adhere to ESLint and Flow Nitro JS conventions
-- All Ruby code must strictly adhere to rubocop conventions
+- All Ruby code must strictly adhere to Rubocop linting conventions
+- All of you code must not break any automated tests (`rspec` and `mocha`)
-- Commit in small, logical chunks.
-There must be a commit level division between each tier.
+- There must be a commit level division between each tier
+- Commits should be small and logical changesets.
+Read [this article](https://chris.beams.io/posts/git-commit/) about best practices with commits and apply its seven rules to all of your Nitro commits.

+## Tier Requirements

+So what is the project actually going to be about?
+Check out the Tier technical requirements below.

 ### Tier 1 (React & GraphQL)

-- Create a new index or show view in React
+- Create a new index or show view in React of a Nitro resource
 - The new view must use at least 3 Playbook kits
-- The new view must load its initial content via a GraphQL query
+- The new view must load its initial content via a GraphQL query (choosen from list provided by instructor)

 ### Tier 2 (React)